PotapenkoOleg/Docker-Reference/README.md

 ## Docker Compose

 *Docker compose* is technology that allows you to run several services with just one command.
-Also, it allows you to create shared volumes used by number of images amd create virtual networks to connect (and/or) isolate containers.
+Also, it allows you to create shared volumes used by number of images and create virtual networks to connect (and/or) isolate containers.
 This allows you to unlock paradigm ***infrastructure as a code***

 To create service descriptions you use [YAML](https://yaml.org/) files much like when working with Kubernetes.